 The feed arm on the red drill shown here has a hooked or bent shape so that the weight of the lower half of the arm holds it against the eccentric wheel on the flywheel hub by force of gravity.
 In addition, a small adjustable weight is fastened to the lower end of the feed arm to provide limited adjustment of the self-feed, and to provide more weight to hold the feed arm against the eccentric wheel.

 Extra features found on larger post drills.
 Quick change gears for multiple drilling speeds.
 Greater range of self-feed speeds.
 Fixed and free pulleys for use with line shafts.
 Quick return gears built into the self-feed mechanism for changing direction of self-feed so that the drill will return itself to the raised position quickly.
 Combination of lever feed and self-feed with the option to disconnect the self-feed - thus allowing the user to quickly lift and lower the drill using the feed lever.
 To see a high quality heavy duty post drill with lots of features (currently waiting for restoration), go here: Canedy-Otto New No. 16 Drill.
 Other features included removable drilling tables that allow a special rack to be used for drilling tires, and jack shafts to allow changing drilling speeds when lineshaft power is in use.
 The two drills seen in the photo at right, belong to the author.
-The red drill on the left side of the photo is the same two-speed red drill featured here on this page.
-The black drill is a typical small single speed drill that is most commonly found at flea markets.
+The red drill on the left side of the photo is the two-speed red drill featured at the top of this page.
+The black drill is a typical single speed drill that is most commonly found at flea markets.
 Take a close look at these two drills side by side.
 A third gear can be seen on the red drill.
 This third gear is a 'back' gear that allows a second slower speed that allows for increased torque in heavy drilling while drilling larger holes.
 Extra gears and removable crank hubs indicate that the drill has multiple speeds.
-One more feature commonly found on the better drills, is a mechanism that allows the auto-feed to be disengaged and the drill spindle quickly returned to the raised position.
-Some of these quick return mechanisms were automatic and were self-powered by the rotation of the drill - especially when the drill was running on lineshaft power.
-This quick return mechanism were made in so many different forms and these simply cannot be described here in any depth.

 Mounting/installing a post drill.
-This is the most important aspect of setting up and working with post drills - where to place the drill and, setting up the drill at the most effective and convenient working height.
+This is the most important aspect of setting up and working with post drills - mounting/installing the drill at the most effective and convenient working height.
 It is best to mount the post drill to a post.
-It is a 'post drill' after all.
-It can be mounted to a wall as many other people have done.
-But mounting to a wall presents problems such as preventing operation by hand because the hand crank runs too close to the wall and causes injury to the mechanic's hand.
-The ideal location for a post drill is to mount it to a post or column in the workshop.
+Mounting the post drill to a wall presents problems including being an inconvenient location for working, and preventing operation by hand because the hand crank runs too close to the wall and causes injury to the mechanic's hand.
+The ideal location for a post drill is to mount it to a post or column near the middle (or middle side) of the workshop.

 Where can I buy new chuck arbors?
 This author recommends MSC Industrial and Enco and McMaster-Carr.
 MSC Industrial Supply website: http://www1.mscdirect.com/ Enco website: http://www.use-enco.com/ McMaster-Carr website: http://www.mcmaster.com/ These links also appear on my Links page under the heading Machine Shop Tooling & Supplies.
 There are only two sizes of straight shank arbors available today, 1/2-inch round and 5/8-inch round.
 The 41/64-inch size is no longer made.
 Straight shank chuck arbors can be ordered in all sizes of Jacobs taper and threaded ends for use with modern drill chucks.
 New arbors will require machining (as described in the previous paragraph 'Converting the antique post drill for modern drill bits').
 New arbors can be purchased for around $15-19 (prices around 2008-2009) and machined to fit the post drill for about $40.

 Additional resources to learn about chucks, arbors, and tooling for drills.
-To learn more about chucks and arbors, see the author's description of taper shank tooling here: Morse Taper .
+See the author's description of taper shank tooling here: Morse Taper .
 The Jacobs Chuck Company website offers the manufacturers recommended procedures for removing and installing chucks and arbors.
 The author's Jacobs Chuck page shows a Jacobs chuck disassembled, reassembled, and installation of taper shank arbors.